Rumpunzel/rpg-thingy/the-basics.md

 <figure style="float: right; margin-right: 0">
   <img src="https://2.bp.blogspot.com/-ApI77inwqE0/VG-XJ6NEF7I/AAAAAAAADy8/HlpzEnDF0J8/s1600/325821_10150424628359199_3766712_o.jpg" alt="Sleeping Goblin">
-  <figcaption>Unfortunately, this guard cannot oppose your attempts to stab him, as he is asleep.</figcaption>
+  <figcaption>A sleeping guard cannot oppose your attempts to stab him.</figcaption>
 </figure>

 If the baddie you want to hit with your sword is asleep, he cannot actively oppose your attempt to stab him and hence, there is no need to consult the dice; it is certain that you will hit.